 Here is an image of one of the most traditionally popular saints in Russia — Paraskeva:

 Her title is Svyataya Paraskeva Pyatnitsa.
 You already know (if you have been reading this site) that Svyataya is the feminine form of the word “Holy.”
 Paraskeva is the slavicized Greek Name Παρασκευή — pronounced Paraskevi in modern Greek.
 In Greece she is also known less formally as Paraskevoula, which accounts for those Greek ladies called Voula.
 In Greek, her name means “Friday.”
 When she was adopted by Russia, people did not know what it meant, so the secondary Russian name Pyatnitsa was added.
 Pyatnitsa also means “Friday.”
 So, odd as it seems, this is Paraskeva Pyatnitsa — Saint Friday-Friday.
-On Russian icons her name is sometimes written as Paraskoviya, as in this example:

 It is traditional for her scroll to show the beginning words of the “Symbol of Faith” — the Nicene Creed: